CBI-PITT/imaris_ims_file_reader/README.md

 -Compatibility changes for Napari.

 -Default behaviour changed to always return a 5-dim array.  squeeze_output=True can be specified to remove all single dims by automatically calling np.squeeze on outputs.

+**v0.1.6:**

+-Return default behaviour back to squeeze_output=True so that the reader performance more like a normal numpy array.